All Products

 (1 row)

-1. Create a table and insert data into the table.
+1. Create the table and insert data:

-CREATE TABLE finder_funnel_test_3(id INT, event_time TIMESTAMP, event TEXT, province TEXT,city TEXT);
+CREATE TABLE finder_funnel_test_3(id INT, event_time TIMESTAMP, event TEXT, province TEXT, city TEXT);

 INSERT INTO finder_funnel_test_3 VALUES

-(1111, '2024-01-02 00:00:02', 'Registration', 'Beijing','Beijing'),
+(1111, '2024-01-02 00:00:02', 'Registration', 'Beijing', 'Beijing'),

-(1111, '2024-01-02 00:00:03', 'Logon', 'Beijing','Beijing'),
+(1111, '2024-01-02 00:00:03', 'Logon', 'Beijing', 'Beijing'),

-(1111, '2024-01-03 00:00:04', 'Payment', 'Beijing','Beijing'),
+(1111, '2024-01-03 00:00:04', 'Payment', 'Beijing', 'Beijing'),

-(1111, '2024-01-05 00:00:01', 'Exit', 'Beijing','Beijing'),
+(1111, '2024-01-05 00:00:01', 'Exit', 'Beijing', 'Beijing'),

-(2222, '2024-01-02 00:00:00', 'Registration', 'Zhejiang','Hangzhou'),
+(2222, '2024-01-02 00:00:00', 'Registration', 'Zhejiang', 'Hangzhou'),

-(2222, '2024-01-02 00:00:00', 'Logon', 'Zhejiang','Hangzhou'),
+(2222, '2024-01-02 00:00:00', 'Logon', 'Zhejiang', 'Hangzhou'),

-(2222, '2024-01-02 00:00:01', 'Payment', 'Zhejiang','Hangzhou'),
+(2222, '2024-01-02 00:00:01', 'Payment', 'Zhejiang', 'Hangzhou'),

-(2222, '2024-01-02 00:00:03', 'Payment', 'Zhejiang','Hangzhou');
+(2222, '2024-01-02 00:00:03', 'Payment', 'Zhejiang', 'Hangzhou');

 SELECT